cullenjett/react-ssr-boilerplate/README.md

 - Conditionally load pollyfills -- only ship bloat to outdated browsers
 - React Helmet for dynamic manipulation of the document `<head />`
 - Dev server with hot reloading styles
-- Jest and Enzyme config ready to test the crap out of some stuff
+- Jest and react-testing-library ready to test the crap out of some stuff
 - CSS Modules, Sass, and autoprefixer
 - Run-time environment variables
 - Node.js clusters for improved performance under load (in production)